 Tricia’s teacher, Mrs. Petersen, believes in them and turns them from junkyard trash to The Junkyard Wonders.
-And while each of the kids in the junkyard are different, they also each have remarkable talents.
-Ravanne doesn’t speak but she’s a wiz at math.
+And while each of the kids in the junkyard is different, they also each have remarkable talents.
+Ravanne doesn’t speak but she’s a whiz at math.
 Gibbie has Tourette’s but he’s a mechanical genius.
 Jody has a disease that makes him grow too fast and he loves poetry.
 Tricia, a.k.a.
 Patricia Polacco, is an artist with dyslexia.

-Mrs. Petersen then takes them on trip to an actual junkyard where they work in teams to create something wondrous out of the junk they find.
+Mrs. Petersen then takes them on a trip to an actual junkyard where they work in teams to create something wondrous out of the junk they find.
 Gibbie has his team create a model plane that will fly to the moon.
 In the afterword page, we learn that Gibbie goes on to become an aeronautical engineer for NASA, designing the lunar modules for the Apollo missions.
 In fact, all Mrs. Petersen’s junkyard wonders have found success in the world, thanks to her guidance and belief in them.

 1. Beautiful Warrior: The Legend of the Nun’s Kung Fu by Emily Arnold McCully